by Anna Bulakh – Jun 12, 2024 6:42:30 AM • 8 min

 Photoshop and video deepfakes demonstrated that not everything we see can be trusted.
 Now audio fakes can make us consider the veracity of the information we hear.
 In some cases, audio deepfakes can be a dangerous weapon of deception.

 Speech synthesis can make your voice sound like someone else's.
-The technology involves the artificial simulation of human speech by a computer, implemented in speech synthesis software or hardware.
+This voice AI technology involves the artificial simulation of human speech by a computer, implemented in speech synthesis software or hardware through the use of a speech generator.

 Respeecher of the super resolution algorithm to deliver the highest resolution audio across the board, even if the original recording is not of the highest quality.
 You can read more about it on this audio super-resolution whitepaper.